-The sale of a main home exclusion allows military members to exclude a significant portion of the gain from the sale of their primary residence from taxable income.
+The sale of a main home exclusion allows military members to exclude a significant portion of the capital gain from the sale of their primary residence from taxable income.
 Here are the key points:

 General Exclusion Amounts: